Trump calls Iran's response to US peace proposal 'unacceptable'

 Iranian state media said the response focused on ending the war on all fronts, especially Lebanon, and on the safety of shipping through the strait, Iranian state TV said, without indicating how or when the vital waterway might reopen.

-It followed a US proposal to end fighting before starting talks on more contentious issues, including Iran's nuclear program.
+It followed a US proposal to end fighting before starting talks on more contentious issues, including Iran's nuclear programme.

 Iran’s semi-official Tasnim news agency said Tehran's proposal included an immediate end to the war on all fronts, a halt to the US naval blockade, guarantees of no further attacks on Iran and the lifting of sanctions on Iran, including a US ban on Iranian oil sales.